hassio-addons/addon-wireguard/README.md

 client configurations generated by this add-on.

 Each peer/client will have its own folder, by the name specified in the add-on configuration.
-The add-on additionally generates a image for each client containing a QR code, to allow a quick an easy set up on, e.g., your mobile phone.
+The add-on additionally generates an image for each client containing a QR code, to allow a quick an easy set up on, e.g., your mobile phone.

-## Running this add-on on a Generic/Debian/Ubuntu based Hass.io
+## Running this add-on on a Generic/Debian/Ubuntu-based Hass.io

 The HassOS operating system for Hass.io by default has installed WireGuard support in its Linux kernel.
 However, if you run Hass.io on a generic Linux